keyboardpartner/HX3/LATEST/readme.md

 Copy and unzip single ZIP files or whole contents of this repo (full download link: https://github.com/heise/HOAX/archive/master.zip) to a new folder on your hard disk, for example E:\HX3\LATEST\.
-See http://wiki.keyboardpartner.de/index.php?title=HX3_Remote/Update_Application for details un update procedure.
-From 03/2015, ZIP files will contain all necessary files (including FPGA, AVR and ScanCores) plus appropriate HX3 Remote for mk3 as well as mk3 boards.
+See http://wiki.keyboardpartner.de/index.php?title=HX3_Update_Application for details un update procedure.
+From 03/2015, ZIP files will contain all necessary files (including FPGA, AVR and ScanCores) plus appropriate HX3 Remote/Update for mk3 as well as mk3 boards.
 Scroll to bottom of page for file usage.

-### Update Procedure

-* Download latest ZIP (see list below), unzip to new folder.
-Use only files/applications contained in ZIP.
-* Plug in USB and power supply cable, start HX3 Remote and connect.
-* Click "Update FW" and select appropriate HEX file (for example "xxx_std" for HX3 board installations, "xxx_expander" for MIDI expander module).
-* Procedure takes about one minute, AVRdude progress shown in separate command window.
-* Click "Update FPGA" and select new FPGA_xxxxxx.bit file.
-This also uploads all scan cores and TG taper_level files.
-* If your HX3 already has Licences installed, these are transferred to updated HX3.
-Otherwise, enter your name and (new) Licence numbers in "Finalize Settings" on "Advaced" tab page and click "Send Licences".
-* Set appropiate scan core and options near "Finalize" button.
-* Click "Finalize".
-This transfers licences and also creates a factory reset record on HX3 board.
-* Check serials/licences, user and FW information.
-Indicators near Licence info fields should be light green and show "OK".
-Done!

 ### Last Build

 * HX3 Remote: #3.81 .exe for Windows XP and up
+* HX3 Update: #3.82 .exe for Windows XP and up
 * HX3 Tapering	    .exe for Windows XP and up
 * AVR:  #3.822      .hex and .eep files, latest firmware for AVR controller
 * FPGA: #05072015   .bit configuration file for FPGA update